skyBluezz/Van-Neumann-Constructor/README.md

 # Part 1: Slime volleyball

 ### Getting Started
-I found the most straightforward path was to maneuver the core source code of WANNrelease to work with the Slimevolley environment created by David.
+I found the most straightforward path was to maneuver the core source code of WANNrelease to work with the Slimevolley [environment](https://github.com/hardmaru/slimevolleygym).
 This provided a great toolkit to start and to minimize sources of error as I begin experiments.
 Most of my code is in [slimevolley/trainingscripts](slimevolleygym/training_scripts), config.json.
 Minor changes to neat.py, ind.py, slimevolley.py to allow the marriage between WANNrelease and slimevolley.

 ### Reaching convergence
 Initial experiments experienced slow training, thus a few actions were taken to resolve this.